dagahan/EyeMath_backend_monorepository/README.md

 # eye.math backend monorepository
-## This is backend monorepo of eye.math project.
-EyeMath is a mobile app that helps users solve math equations.
-Instead of entering all the text manually to solve an equation, users can point their smartphone's camera at an example and EyeMath will recognize it automatically.
-After recontition, application make gRPC request to the backend External Api Gateway for getting answer of equation from SERVICE_MATH_SOLVE.
+EyeMath is a web service that provides solving math equations from the image features.
+Instead of entering all the text manually to solve an equation, users can point their smartphone's camera at handsrited math expression and solve it!

 EyeMath backend use:
 * Python 3.13 with UV (package manager), Ruff (lint and format tool) and TY (static typing tool)
 * PostgreSQL
 * Nginx
-* PgAdmin
 * Docker
 * gRPC
 * GraphQL